Meet our 2020 Montana LIVEr Champion, Stella Martin

 Stella was born in 2011.
 She was a beautiful baby weighing 8.4lbs.
 She was healthy; or so we thought.
 When Stella was 4 weeks, we noticed her skin was turning yellow and we took her to the doctor.
 He checked her liver levels and the next day, we were on our way to Denver.
 After a biopsy, she was diagnosed with Biliary Atresia.
 Stella had the Kasai procedure and we stayed in the hospital for ten days and those days changed our lives.
 We had never heard of this rare disease and we were scared.
 This procedure is not guaranteed to last forever and could result in a liver transplant sometime in Stella’s life.
 We were overwhelmed with gratefulness for the care we received from the medical staff, friends and family.
 Besides taking medicine every day, Stella lives a normal, happy life.
 She has been very lucky to be symptom free, however, we take things one day at a time.
 We want to bring awareness to liver disease, so research can be done to find cures.
 Thank you to the ALF for all your hard work.

 We were overjoyed by the birth of our daughter, Peri, in August, 2013.
 Unaware of the grim diagnosis which awaited her, we enjoyed our baby daughter to the fullest.
-Even though we were spending extra time in the NICU due to persistent jaundice, our family felt complete with our tiny new addition.
 It wasn’t until a gamut of medical tests, a cross-state journey and liver biopsy at Children’s Hospital Colorado that we understood why our baby was unable to clear the yellow that clouded her eyes and marred her skin; she was afflicted by a rare, life-threatening disease called Biliary Atresia.